raspberrypilearning/make-crumble-robot-head/en/step_10.md

 --- /task ---

-Since the `wait`{:class="crumblecontrol"} is only `3 to 6`{:class="crumbleoperators"} milliseconds, it is unlikely that the servo will have time to reach the `open`{:class="crumblevariables"} position.
+Since the `wait`{:class="crumblecontrol"} is only `3 to 6`{:class="crumbleoperators"} milliseconds, it is unlikely that the servo has time to reach the `open`{:class="crumblevariables"} position.
 The shorter the random value, the smaller the angle of rotation and the quicker the movement appears.

 --- task ---